ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 When the Client sends an authorisation request to the AS using the AIF-PUBSUB-GROUPCOMM data model in the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.

-Both Publishers and Subscribers MUST authorise to the Broker with their respective tokens, ass described in {{RFC9431}}.
+Both Publishers and Subscribers MUST authorise to the Broker with their respective tokens, as described in {{RFC9431}}.
 A Publisher sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
 A Subscriber may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics.
 The Broker forwards all PUBLISH messages to all authorised Subscribers, including the retained messages.

 # Security Considerations

 All the security considerations in {{I-D.ietf-ace-key-groupcomm}} apply.

-In the profile described above, the Publishers and Subscribers use asymmetric crypto, which would make the message exchange quite heavy for small constrained devices.
+In the profile described above, the Publishers and Subscribers use asymmetric cryptography, which would make the message exchange quite heavy for small constrained devices.
 Moreover, all Subscribers must be able to access the public keys of all the Publishers to a specific topic to verify the publications.

  Even though access tokens have expiration times, an access token may need to be revoked before its expiration time (see {{I-D.draft-ietf-ace-revoked-token-notification}} for a list of possible circumstances).
 Clients can be excluded from future publications through re-keying for a certain topic.
 This could be set up to happen on a regular basis, for certain applications.
 How this could be done is out of scope for this work.
 The method described in {{I-D.draft-ietf-ace-revoked-token-notification}} MAY be used to allow an Authorization Server to notify the KDC about revoked access tokens.